 Your nurse or a physiotherapist will show you exercises to do after your operation to help improve movement in the shoulder.

 A swollen arm or hand

 You might have some slight swelling in your arm or hand after your operation.
-This is normal but it should go away if you do the regular exercises to help with stiffness in your shoulder.
+This should settle soon after your surgery.

-Tell your doctor or nurse as soon as possible if you get a lot of swelling, pain, or tenderness in your arm or hand.
+Tell your doctor or nurse as soon as possible if the swelling does not settle or if you have pain or tenderness in your arm or hand.

 You are at risk of long term swelling (lymphoedema) in your hand and arm after surgery to remove your lymph glands.
 This is swelling caused by lymph fluid that can't drain away.
 It can happen any time after surgery.

 Once you have lymphoedema it can’t be cured but early treatment can help to control it.
 Your nurse will talk to you about ways of preventing lymphoedema.

 If you had surgery to remove lymph nodes in your armpit (axilla), you might have other problems after surgery.